celphato/peanutgrinder/README.md

 ## Installation

-Compile `main.cpp` on Windows and run the executable.
+Compile `main.cpp` on Windows or macOS and run the executable.

 ## Context